MageMCU/DDMR-Orientation/README.md

 ## In Development

-- 20230527 Include Folder... incorporated Joystick Algorithm...
+- 20230530 Include Folder... incorporated L298N Class...
 Work in progress...
 Please note that the control manager for the direction vectors is simply using constants for the output...
-There is a lot more to do...
+This repository is under long term study...
 - Source Folder (both Master and Slave are used at the same time...).
-The reason for multiple MCU is share work loads...
+The reason for multiple MCU is to share work loads...
-    - Step1 States (completed)
+    - Step1 States (completed) independent
-    - Step2 Master (completed)
+    - Step2 Master (completed) dependent slave
-    - Step2 Slave (study along with the control manager...)
+    - Step2 Slave (completed) dependent master

 ## NOTICE